 Third, keep the finger off the trigger until you are ready to shoot.
 Refer to previous rule.

-Forth, be sure of your target and what is beyond the target (hence, the wearing of orange to make hunters stand out against the background.
+Fourth, be sure of your target and what is beyond the target (hence, the wearing of orange to make hunters stand out against the background.

 2. I will add my fifth rule: social gun safety.
 If you are angry, drunk, drug impaired, suicidal, or otherwise short on one's normal social inhibitions against violence, either self-directed or otherwise, lock up the arsenal.
 If you don't have social inhibitions against violence, don't own guns.
-In that regard, I think the domestic violence restraining order gun removal bill that Gov. Martinez vetoed was a good bill.
-It was generous in that it let someone store a gun with a friend or a gun shop until the order was retracted rather than having the police seize it, and had due process written in.
+In that regard, I think the domestic violence restraining order gun removal bill that Gov. Martinez vetoed was a good bill; her veto was incomprehensible.
+The bill was generous in that it let someone store a gun with a friend or a gun shop until the order was retracted rather than having the police seize it, and had due process written in.
 As far as suicide, bullets are pretty universally effective at turning out the lights, so anyone who really wants to contemplate suicide, as George Eastman did with a clear head as he became increasingly infirm, should be sure of their intent because there ain't any going back.

 3. In New Mexico, property crime and residential burglaries are common, especially in our larger cities.
 If you have guns, make sure they are secured when you don't need them and make sure if a burglar wants your guns, he has to work his ass off to get them.
 Even in Los Alamos.
 I had a chat with Albuquerque Police Chief Gordon Eden and he told me that burglary, not gun shows, was by far the biggest conduit of guns to criminals in these parts.
 That's the real problem with widespread gun ownership in America: there are more guns to steal and fall into the wrong hands.
 Those conduits mentioned by Chief Eden include residential burglaries and the occasional high profile smash and grab of guns in gun or pawn shops.
 Commercial gun stores should have decent security systems to deter theft.
 This is a legitimate social concern and indeed, some government oversight of gun shop security is completely consistent with Heller.
 Private homes are a different matter.
 Perhaps in that case, a fat state tax deduction for anyone buying a robust gun safe (and hopefully using it) should be what our legislators work to pass.
-The cost to the tax man of a gun safe tax writeoff is dwarfed by the costs to the state (or to loved ones) of a homicide or the long term medical care of a gun violence victim.
+The cost to the tax man of a gun safe tax credit is dwarfed by the costs to the state (or to loved ones) of a homicide or the long term medical care of a gun violence victim.
 Its too bad government is so mentally stovepiped.

 The ancillary benefit of securing the family arsenal is just as important: keeping the kids from blowing their own, or each other's heads off until you, as responsible parent, teach safe and responsible gun handling to your brood when the kids are old enough to understand how to handle a firearm safely (for me, it was about 12 years old).
 I don't know if there is a single age to do this but parents have to make sure they cover this issue well.